gangleri/toggle-touch-pad/README.md

 % toggle-touchpad
 # TouchPad is now on
 ```

+A shortcut is setup as **ttp**.

-I use this on Arch Linux running in zsh on a Lenovo x250.
+I use this on Arch Linux running zsh on a Lenovo x250.